maxduijsens/Pastebin-Crawler/README.md

 # Pastebin-Crawler
-Script to crawl public pastes.
-Saves to txt files.
+Script to crawl public pastes using Python threads.
+Saves them to txt files, should of course be updated to log to a database or something for more advanced logging and analysis :-)